Gevrey well posedness for $3$-evolution equations with variable coefficients: Introduction and main result

-In this paper we consider for the first time the case $p =3$ in the Gevrey setting.
+In this paper we consider the case $p =3$ in the Gevrey setting.
 Third order linear evolution equations have a particular interest in mathematics since they can be regarded as linearizations of relevant physical semilinear models like KdV and KdV-Burgers equation and their generalizations, see for instance \cite{JM, Kato, KdV, KKN,TMI} .
 There are some results concerning KdV-type equations with coefficients not depending on $(t,x)$ in the Gevrey setting, see \cite{GHGP, Goubet, HHP}.
-Our aim is to propose a general approach for the study of the Gevrey well posedness for general linear and semilinear $3$-evolution equations with variable coefficients.
-Moreover, we want to consider the case when the coefficients of the lower order terms are complex valued.
-In this situation it is well known that suitable decay assumptions for $|x| \to \infty$ on the coefficients of the lower order terms are needed to obtain well posedness results, cf. \cite{ascanelli_chiara_zanghirati_necessary_condition_for_H_infty_well_posedness_of_p_evo_equations, ichinose_remarks_cauchy_problem_schrodinger_necessary_condition}.
-In this paper we want to establish the linear theory for the Cauchy problem associated to an operator of the form \eqref{diffP} whereas the semilinear case will be treated in a forthcoming paper trying to adapt to the Gevrey framework the method proposed in \cite{ABtame} for $p$-evolution equations in the $H^\infty$ setting.
-There, well posedness for the semilinear Cauchy problem is studied first by considering a linearized problem and then by deriving well posedness for the semilinear equation using Nash-Moser inversion theorem.
+Our aim is to propose a general approach for the study of the Gevrey well-posedness for general linear and semilinear $3$-evolution equations with variable coefficients.
+Moreover, we want to consider the case when the coefficients of the lower order terms are complex-valued.
+In this situation it is well known that suitable assumptions for $|x| \to \infty$ on the coefficients of the lower order terms are needed to obtain well-posedness results, cf. \cite{ascanelli_chiara_zanghirati_necessary_condition_for_H_infty_well_posedness_of_p_evo_equations, ichinose_remarks_cauchy_problem_schrodinger_necessary_condition}.
+In this paper we establish the linear theory for the Cauchy problem associated to an operator of the form \eqref{diffP} whereas the semilinear case is treated in \cite{AACJMPA} where we adapt to the Gevrey framework the method proposed in \cite{DA} for hyperbolic equations and in \cite{ABtame} for $p$-evolution equations in the $H^\infty$ setting.
+There, well-posedness for the semilinear Cauchy problem is studied first by considering a linearized problem and then by deriving well-posedness for the semilinear equation using Nash-Moser inversion theorem.
 Hence, the results obtained in this paper, apart their interest per se for the linear theory, are also a preliminary step for the study of the semilinear case.

 Let us consider for $(t,x) \in [0,T] \times \R$ the Cauchy problem in the unknown $u=u(t,x)$:

 with $P$ defined by \eqref{diffP}.

 Concerning the functional setting, fixed $\theta \geq 1, m, \rho \in \R,$ we set